 When is the application deadline?

-The Department of Physical Therapy takes applicants year-round which are reviewed and acted upon in the order in which they are received.
-In order to assure your place in the spring class each year, we need your application by October 1.
+The Department of Physical Therapy offers rolling admissions and takes applications year-round that are reviewed and acted upon in the order in which they are received.
+However, in order to assure your place in the spring class each year, we need your application by October 1.

 Can December graduates be admitted for the spring program?